spacedaemon/sovereign-gold-bond-scheme-calculator/README.md

 https://profitsolo.com/sovereign-gold-bond-calculator-sovereign-gold-bond-sbi-calculator/
 the articles explains about prediction of returns from Soverign Gold Bond Scheme.
 ## What is Sovereign Gold Bond Scheme (SGBS)?
-A investment scheme by Government of India and issued by Reserve Bank of India.
-To know more about Soverign Gold Bond Scheme (SGBS) just do a self service doing Google Search.
+An investment scheme by the Government of India, issued by Reserve Bank of India.
+To know more about Soverign Gold Bond Scheme (SGBS) just do a self service of doing a Google Search.

 ## What this program do?
 I was learning OOP on python and managed to build this program.